We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 • Her outrageous efforts to create hype and ensure good reviews for Magik and Rose via sellout screenings at the NZ International Film Festival

-• Why she thinks producer John Barnett asked her to produce hit teen show Being Eve
+• The probably reason why John Barnett asked her to produce hit teen show Being Eve

-• Directing Outrageous Fortune and why working on the first episode of the series was extremely stressful
+• Directing Outrageous Fortune, and why the first episode of the series was extremely stressful

-• The difference between working on Outrageous Fortune compared to the 'Underdog' productions like Magik and Rose and Being Eve
+• The difference between working on Outrageous Fortune and 'underdog' productions like Magik and Rose and Being Eve

 This video was first uploaded on 1 May 2009, and is available under this Creative Commons licence.
 This licence is limited to use of ScreenTalk interview footage only and does not apply to any video content and photographs from films, television, music videos, web series and commercials used in the interview.